 24.4.
-I note that the relief sought by Aurora is similar to the relief sought by Transpower to Chapter 30 - Utilities and Renewable Energy.215 I consider that Transpower's relief to Chapter 30 is relevant to the consideration of the relief sought by Aurora under its submission point 635.42.
+I note that the relief sought by Aurora is similar to the relief sought by Transpower to Chapter 30 - Utilities and Renewable Energy.
+I consider that Transpower's relief to Chapter 30 is relevant to the consideration of the relief sought by Aurora under its submission point 635.42.
 As a consequence, I have considered Transpower's relief in submissions points 805.95 and 805.13 under this section of my evidence.

 24.5.
-Transpower seeks the following relief to Chapter 30 - Utilities and Renewable Energy:216 discretionary activity if it complies with the following standard:
+Transpower seeks the following relief to Chapter 30 - Utilities and Renewable Energy: